Lennartstachowiak/DaLokal_Website/README.md

 Hosted with gcloud
 [DaLokal](https://dalokal-website.ey.r.appspot.com/?)

-The DB password is locked in a github secret

 ### For local run

 Connect MySQL database with website.

 For that if not already install [MySQL Community](https://www.mysql.com/products/community/) and [MySQL Workbench](https://www.mysql.com/products/workbench/) on your pc and create a connection.

-After done this go to website.py and use connection for local host and remove all # for gcloud connection add #
+- After done this go to website.py and use connection for local host and remove all comment #
+- For gcloud connection comment it with #
+Set:
 - host='localhost'
-- user to your MySQL connection user name (default is root)
+- user='' to your MySQL connection user name (default is root)
-- and if used your password after password=''
+- and if you have a password for your database set it in password='' The parts are also commented in website.py

-To get started and run the website on a localhost enter the following three lines in your terminal:
+#### To get started and run the website on a localhost enter the following three lines in your terminal:

 export FLASK_APP=dalokal_website.website.py